holoviz/holoviz/doc/heps/hep2.md

 #### Pytest

 Pytest automatically catches all warnings during test execution and displays them at the end of the session.
-The issues listed above with `DeprecationWarning`s displayed only in a certain scope don't apply in this case, these warnings are always displayed by Pytest.
+The issues listed above with `DeprecationWarning`s displayed only in a certain scope don't apply in this case; these warnings are always displayed by Pytest.

 #### Two types of HoloViz users